 Recreational, Competitive or past experience at the ORC or other club.

 Ages: 18+ years

-The masters membership fee includes HST.
-The program fee does not include Rowing Canada and RowOntario association fee of $45, which must be paid separately when registering.
+The masters membership fee does not include HST.
+The program fee does not include Rowing Canada and RowOntario association fee of $45, which must be paid when registering.
 The program fee does not include expenses related to regatta competition.
 Such expenses can include regatta entry fees, transportation, accommodation, trailering fees and transaction fees and these fees are paid in addition to the masters membership.
 Rowers must also purchase and compete in an ORC uniform.

 Masters rowers may compete at the Independence Day Regatta, Henley Masters, Head of the Rideau, Head of the Charles, RowOntario Masters, Canadian Masters, Head of the Madawaska and/or Head of the Charles.

-The program fee includes HST.
-The program fee does not include Rowing Canada and RowOntario association fee of $45, which must be paid separately when registering.
+The program fee does not include HST.
+The program fee does not include Rowing Canada and RowOntario association fee of $45, which must be paid when registering.
 The program fee does not include expenses associated with regatta participation, such as entry fees, travel and trailering fees.
 Regatta expenses are in addition to the program fee.